haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: A Re-evaluation.md

 ### Introduction

-In this article, I explored the effects of Wet WDT on brewing and arrived at some surprising conclusions: we might need to reconsider using Wet WDT—at least under the conditions of this experiment.
+Wet WDT, popularized by the notable [Barista Hustle blog post](https://www.baristahustle.com/blog/Wet-weiss-distribution/) two years ago (though Lance Hedrick was experimenting with it even earlier), is said to enhance coffee brewing and increase extraction yield.
+However, I found the conclusions in Barista Hustle's post somewhat premature and occasionally contradictory to my own experiences.
+Thus, I decided to re-evaluate Wet WDT’s effects on brewing, leading to some surprising insights: we may want to avoid Wet WDT entirely—at least under specific conditions.

 As always, the experimental data is [open-source](https://docs.google.com/spreadsheets/d/1mynPFElhgOCA7uGLETg_qh0JQ5UOTXj3xD7DsgH5ZcE/edit?usp=sharing).
 Feel free to use it, and please share any findings with me!

 ### What is Wet WDT (WWDT)?